 Other objects are the Spear of Longinus, the Sword of Balinus and a stone.
 All purportedly have magical, healing qualities.

 But if the Holy Grail, as depicted in "The Da Vinci Code" was Christ's bloodline through Mary Magdalene, it would mean they were married and had children.
 While the book takes an LDS point of view and includes statements by early church leaders that Christ may have been married, it doesn't stray from a recent church statement that a married Christ is not official LDS doctrine, Swanson said.

 "I've never known a Mormon, with the exception of a couple, who didn't believe Christ wasn't married," he said.

 The book postulates that Mary Magdalene was an Ephraimite, while Jesus was of the tribe of Judah, and that Lucy Mack Smith, LDS founder Joseph Smith's mother, was a direct descendant of the supposed wife of Jesus on the maternal side.
 Joseph Smith Sr., on the other hand, descended directly from Jesus on the paternal side, making Joseph Smith Jr. a direct descendant of Christ from both sides, one of the reasons he was chosen to restore the Church of Jesus Christ.

 The union of Joseph Smith Sr. and Lucy Mack Smith brought together the Ephraimite bloodline of Mary Magdelene and the Judaic bloodline of Christ to give birth to a modern prophet, he said.
 It also fulfilled a Biblical scripture that Ephraim and Judah, two warring tribes, would unite in the last days.
 (Isa.
-11:13)2 comments on this story
+11:13)